neurallayer/roboquant/docs/roboquant-core.md

 # Package org.roboquant.strategies

-Strategies contain the logic that interpreted the events in a feed and generates zero or more Signal.
+Strategies contain the logic that interpreted the events in a feed and generates zero or more signals.
 So a strategy doesn't directly generate an Order (that is left to a Policy).